Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Parabolic and non-parabolic alcove geometries and path combinatorics

 We now restrict our attention to paths between points in the principal linkage class, in other words to paths between points in $\Shl\cdot 0$.
 Such points can be represented by the $\mu$ in the orbit $\Shl\cdot\delta_n$ for some choice of $n$.

 \begin{defn} We will associate alcove paths to certain words in the {\sf alphabet}

 where $s_\emptyset =1$.
 That is, we will consider words in the generators of the affine Weyl group, but enriched with explicit occurrences of the identity in these expressions.
-We refer to the number of elements in such an expression (including the occurrences of the identity) as the {\sf degree} of this expression.
 When we wish to consider a particular expression for an element $w\in\widehat{\mathfrak{S}}_{\aatch}$ in terms of our alphabet we will denote this by $\underline{w}$. \end{defn}

 Our aim is to define certain distinguished paths from the origin to multipartitions in the principal linkage class; for this we will need to proceed in stages.
 In order to construct our path we want to proceed inductively.
 There are two ways in which we shall do this.